fabianmoss/website/content/home/research-areas.md

 headless: true

 # Order that this section appears on the page.
-weight: 25
+weight: 2

-title: "Research Areas"
+title: "My main research areas"
-subtitle: 'My main areas of research'
+subtitle: 'Click on a card to view projects, publications, and events.'

 design:
-  columns: '3'
+  columns: '1'
 ---

 <div class="research-cards">